torquebox/torquebox.org/news/2012-04-02-torquebox-2-0-0-released.md

 * A brand-spankin-new [production setup guide]
 * A chapter in the documentation covering [application deployment]
-* Jobs & Services are now singleton by default - if you are running in a cluster and were relying Jobs & Services running on every node by default, you'll need to turn off singleton support by setting `singleton: false` for each Job or Service.
+* Jobs & Services are now singleton by default - if you are running in a cluster and were relying on Jobs and Services running on every node by default, you'll need to turn off singleton support by setting `singleton: false` for each Job or Service.

 ## How do I migrate from 1.x to 2.0.0?